winesapOS/winesapOS/CONTRIBUTING.md

 ### Checklist

-These are tasks the need to happen before publishing a stable release.
+These are tasks that need to happen before publishing a stable release.

 - Rebuild all AUR packages.
     - First publish them to the `[winesapos-testing]` repository and test them via a new build.